GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - Reset the backend server

 > **Note**: With this command we're priming the backend that generates metrics to behave in a specific way.
+This simulates your colleagues making some changes that might have broken a few things.

 ```sh
 ## Check if the BACKEND_ADDRESS env variable is set in your environment before you do this.